JetBrains/ac_tutorial_cocoapods/README.md

-# iOSConferences with CocoaPods
+# iOSConferences
-The project created within the [Use CocoaPods in your project](https://www.jetbrains.com/help/objc/use-cocoapods-in-your-project.html) tutorial.
+The project was created in the [Use CocoaPods in your project](https://www.jetbrains.com/help/objc/use-cocoapods-in-your-project.html) tutorial.